Cheat on me with common sense, protect yourself - Moyo Lawal to future husband

-No Big Deal If My Man Cheats on Me Just Do It With Common Sense, Use Protection, Moyo Lawal Warns Future Hubby
+No Big Deal If My Man Cheat on Me, Just Do It With Common Sense, Use Protection, Moyo Lawal Warns Future Hubby

 Nollywood actress Moyo Lawal was recently in the news for allegedly having an affair with a rich politician from the northern part of the country.
 The actress has expressed her position on dealing with a cheating partner, paternity scandal rocking Nigerian marriages and more.